 How Does Invisalign Work?

-Invisalign will use that information to create a step-by-step computer model showing exactly how each aligner will move the teeth throughout your treatment.
+Invisalign will use that information to create a step-by-step computer model showing exactly how each aligner moves teeth throughout your treatment.

 Your provider will review Invisalign’s proposal and make any necessary tweaks before finalizing the plan.
-Then Invisalign will create a series of aligners that will straighten your teeth.
-As part of the treatment plan, you will receive a ClinCheck image and video that depict the movement of your teeth in every tray.
+Then Invisalign will create a series of aligners that straighten teeth.
+As part of the treatment plan, you will receive a ClinCheck image and video that depict each tooth movement.

 Now you are probably wondering how Invisalign works, and will Invisalign work for you?
 How do those clear aligners move your teeth?

 Invisalign captures a three-dimensional image of your teeth and creates a plan to subtly move each tooth over the course of your treatment.
-Each tray moves one, two, or many teeth ever so slightly.
-The first tray is usually the exception to this rule.
-The first tray typically doesn’t do anything to help move your teeth.
-It’s there to help get you used to the Invisalign process.
+Each clear aligner moves teeth ever so slightly.
+When you begin treatment you’ll receive a set of aligners that don’t straighten teeth.
+The first set helps you get used to the Invisalign process.

 The subsequent clear aligners will slowly shift teeth into their projected places.
-After a week or two, you will switch to the next tray, which will subtly move your teeth again.
+After one or two weeks, you will switch to a new set, which will subtly move your teeth again.
 Your teeth will continue to move ever so slightly with each new tray.
 Treatment will end when you don’t need any further movements.

 To get your teeth to move, you must be a vigilant Invisalign patient and keep your trays in for roughly twenty-two hours each day.
 The trays will not work if you don’t keep them in your mouth.
 Also, your teeth will try to slide back into their old positions if you don’t wear your trays often enough.